WHAT IS WEAR AND TEAR IN AN INVESTMENT PROPERTY?

 What steps are taken to reach an agreement?

-In every case, the default first step is to refer back to the original condition report.
+In every case, the default first step is to refer to the original condition report.
 Ideally, the condition of the carpet today should mostly match the photos taken at the commencement of the rental agreement.

 A large, significant stain (or numerous stains) that were not evident in any of the photos from before, would generally be deemed outside the definition of wear and tear and the owner should be able to claim for it to be attended to.

-Depreciation at a rental property
+What About Depreciation at a Rental Property?

 How can you claim compensation for something that has no monetary value?

 So, if for example, a renter accidentally spills hot candle wax on a 12-month-old carpet, the outcomes around repair or replacement could be quite different from the same accident occurring on an 11-year-old carpet.
-You’re far less entitled to claim a portion of the renters bond to repair a small section of damage to a 12-year-old carpet than you would be if it still had a considerable amount of time left in its shelf life.
+You’re far less entitled to claim a portion of the renter’s bond to repair a small section of damage to a 12-year-old carpet than you would be if it still had a considerable amount of time left in its shelf life.
 If the renter has lived with old carpet for some time (that you’ve not been inclined to replace) and/or you intend to replace the carpet sometime in the near future, it may be better to consider negotiation and split the difference.

-See more listings for sale
+see more listings for sale cta

-Listen to the experts
+Listen to the Experts

 We encourage property owners to always follow the lead of their First National Real Estate Neilson Partners property manager when it comes to making these decisions.